-One of the most magical and ethereal sights in Kyoto has returned for another year.
-Hanatouro (literally “flower light path”) started on March 12 in the Higashiyama district of Kyoto, and will run through to March 21.
+One of the most magical and ethereal sights in Kyoto returns for another year.
+Hanatouro (literally “flower light path”) starts on March 8 in the Higashiyama district of Kyoto, and will run through to March 17.
 Meander the ancient back streets of Kyoto along lantern-lit paths in this (mostly) free event.

 Light installations and the traditional flower-arrangement art of ikebana also feature during Hanatouro.
-Students from various art universities in Kyoto have created light installations that are dotted along the lantern paths.
+Students from various art universities in Kyoto create light installations that are dotted along the lantern paths.
 These are accompanied by large ikebana displays, both traditional and contemporary.

-You can also contribute to the light installations, by drawing a lantern design on special paper, which can then be displayed to the public.
-This activity is limited to the first 100 people to take part each night, at a cost of 500 yen.
-If you don’t want to draw an entire lantern, you can just write a wish on a flower-shaped seal, which is then attached to large lanterns (like tying your Tanabata wish to a bamboo tree).
+You can contribute to the light installations by drawing a lantern design on special paper, which can then be displayed to the public.
+This activity is limited to the first 100 people to take part each night, at a cost of ¥500.
+If you don’t want to draw an entire lantern, you can just write a wish on a flower-shaped seal, which is then attached to large lanterns (much like tying your Tanabata wish to a bamboo tree).

 Many of the temples and shrines offer additional exhibitions, or special openings, along with the illuminations.
-For example, Yasaka Shrine will have a dance performance by maiko, apprentice geisha, on weekends.
+For example, Yasaka Shrine may have a dance performance by maiko, apprentice geisha, on weekends.

 The temples and shrines that are lit up this Hanatouro are:

 - Shoren-in: ¥800

 - Kodai-ji ¥600

 - Hokan-ji, including Yasaka pagoda ¥400